vbookshelf/myOfflineAi-PrivacyFirst/README.md

 - The app creates files named agents.json and last_model.txt.
 What are those files for?

 By using Ai to check the code, even if you don't know anything about programming, you can get a sophisticated privacy compliance report within minutes.
 But it's important to use the enterprise grade pro level models and not the faster consumer models.

+Many professionals in private practice and also small non-profits may not have access to professional programmers to check the code.
+In those cases using Ai to do the check might be a good option.

 <br>